-The Portland State University Student Community and Engagement Center hosts a free day of Earth Day events.
-The schedule begins with several volunteer opportunities, including litter cleanup and invasive English ivy removal, and culminates with a keynote speech by Lara Pacheco, herbalist and co-founder of Brown Girl Rise.
-This local nonprofit empowers girls of color to “reclaim their connection to body, community, land, health and creativity.”
-PSU also hosts an Earth Day festival inside their Learning Gardens Laboratory where visitors will have a chance to enhance their gardening knowledge, tour the facility and browse for some greenery of their own at the lab’s plant sale.
+The Portland State University (PSU) Student Community and Engagement Center hosts a free day of Earth Day events each year.
+In 2018, the schedule began with several volunteer opportunities, including a litter cleanup and invasive English ivy removal, and culminated with a keynote speech by Lara Pacheco, herbalist and co-founder of Brown Girl Rise.
+PSU also hosted an Earth Day festival inside their Learning Gardens Laboratory where visitors had a chance to enhance their gardening knowledge, tour the facility and browse for some greenery of their own at the lab’s plant sale.

-Join SOLVE Oregon for an Earth Day cleanup at Sauvie Island’s Walton Beach.
-This 26,000-acre (10,522 ha) island at the confluence of the Willamette and Columbia rivers is a federal wildlife preserve—critter sightings are almost guaranteed.
+In 2018, SOLVE Oregon held an Earth Day cleanup at Walton Beach on Sauvie Island.
+This 26,000-acre (10,522 ha) island at the confluence of the Willamette and Columbia rivers is a federal wildlife preserve, and critter sightings are almost guaranteed.
 The Sauvie Island Wildlife Area provides sanctuary for more than 250 species of swans, herons, cranes, bald eagles and other animals.
 Other outdoor attractions include boating and kayaking; long, flat bicycling loops; and clothing-optional beaches.
-Help keep this beautiful island trash-free during this self-directed volunteer event.

-Celebrate Earth Day by helping restore Portland’s backyard wilderness: Forest Park.
+Many choose to celebrate Earth Day by helping the Forest Park Conservancy restore Portland’s backyard wilderness: Forest Park.
 This mammoth park attracts hikers, runners, cyclists and equestrians with 70 miles of tree-shaded trails fanning out over 5,100 acres (2,064 ha).
 At the center of the action, the popular Wildwood Trail extends 26 miles (42 km) and conveniently connects trekkers to Washington Park, the historic Pittock Mansion and the Audubon Society of Portland.
-Hosted by the Forest Park Conservancy, volunteers will be provided with all the tools and training needed to restore native habitat and clean up the trails after a rough winter.
 Best of all, this verdant retreat is only a few minutes from downtown Portland — and the nearest latte.

 Accessible from downtown Portland via MAX light rail, Washington Park provides an array of family-friendly attractions perfect for Earth Day.
-Help spruce up the 187-acre (75.7 ha) Hoyt Arboretum—home to more than 1,100 tree species—by joining their special Earth Day volunteer crew who will be responsible for tidying up the park’s trees and trails.
-To celebrate Earth Day on your own, take a stroll through the tranquil and meticulously maintained Portland Japanese Garden.
+The 187-acre (75.7 ha) Hoyt Arboretum is home to more than 1,100 tree species — a lovely spot for an easy hike, as is the tranquil and meticulously maintained Portland Japanese Garden.
 Considered the most authentic, highly ranked Japanese garden in North America, it’s a perfect place to quietly reflect on nature’s delicate beauty.
-Then visit the nearby International Rose Test Garden which boasts more than 10,000 rose plants in 500 varieties, and an unobstructed view of Mt.
-Hood.
-At the World Forestry Center Discovery Museum every day is Earth Day.
-This educational outpost for forest conservation teaches visitors about different kinds of trees, habitats and forest sustainability.
-Across the parking lot, the Oregon Zoo will be supporting a variety of environmental causes with lectures, activities and interactive learning opportunities for all ages.
+The nearby International Rose Test Garden, which boasts more than 10,000 rose plants in 500 varieties, and an unobstructed view of Mt.
+Hood, offered visitors similar repose.
+The World Forestry Center Discovery Museum acts as an educational outpost for forest conservation, teaching visitors about different kinds of trees, habitats and forest sustainability.
+And across the parking lot, the Oregon Zoo holds an annual Earth Day celebration by supporting a variety of environmental causes with lectures, activities and interactive learning opportunities for all ages.

 Tryon Creek State Natural Area

 Portland’s only state park, Tryon Creek lies just 15 minutes south of the city center.
-This 645-acre (261 ha) jewel includes eight miles of hiking trails, two horse trails and a three-mile paved bicycle path.
-To help maintain this natural area, join the Friends of Tryon Creek for their annual Earth Day Birthday celebration where “eco crews” will remove invasive plants and tidy the trails, and eat cake—it is a birthday celebration after all.
+This 645-acre (261 ha) jewel includes 8 miles (13 km) of hiking trails, two horse trails and a 3-mile (5 km) paved bicycle path.
+To help maintain this natural area, people join the Friends of Tryon Creek for their annual Earth Day Birthday celebration where “eco crews” remove invasive plants, tidy the trails and eat cake — it is a birthday celebration, after all.